 Do not count the current offense or offenses.
-Prior felony convictions are limited to adult convictions that occurred prior to the current offense conviction.
-Only convictions should be counted.
+Do not count expunged cases.
 Other instances such as dismissed cases, intelligence information, numerous prior arrests, etc. may be considered in the aggravating and mitigating circumstances section but are not quantified in the guidelines.
 Where military records are available, court martial information should be included if the charges are criminal in nature.